-Controversial or Sensitive issues
+Controversial or Sensitive Issues

 There will always be sensitive or controversial issues in the field of RSE.
-These may be a matter of maturity, of personal involvement or experience of children, of disagreement with the official teaching of the Church.
+These may be a matter of maturity, of personal involvement or experience of children, of disagreement with the official teaching of the Church, of illegal activity or other doubtful dubious or harmful activity.
 The governors believe that children are best educated, protected from harm and exploitation by discussing such issues openly within the context of the RSE programme.
 The use of ground rules, negotiated between teachers and pupils, will help to create a supportive climate for discussion.

-(See also Relationships Education, Relationships and Sex Education (RSE) and Health Education, Managing difficult questions, Page 23 for more detail)
+(See also Relationships Education, Relationships and Sex Education (RSE) and Health Education, Managing difficult questions, page 23 for more detail)

 Some questions may raise issues which it would not be appropriate for teachers to answer during ordinary class time, e.g where a child or young person's questions hints at abuse, is deliberately tendentious or is of a personal nature.
-These questions will either be answered on a 1:1 basis, referred to the parent or if Safeguarding concerns are raised it will be referred to the DSL or DDSL.
+In such cases teachers will use their professional judgement to discern the course of action, for example referred to his/her parents/carers, reported to the DSL.